artcuddy/project3-enigma/README.md

 ### User Stories

-Target Audience – Anyone who wants to play an online command-line interface strategy game.
+Target Audience – Anyone who wants to play a simple online command-line interface strategy game.

 As a user I want to:
 * understand how to play the game